programminghistorian/ph-submissions/lessons/geoparser-lesson.md

 Using our example output file, the first recognised date string in the standoff XML entity output is “Sunday” which appears in the sentence:

-> Rafael Nadal and Andy Murray are both through to the semifinals of the Rogers Cup in Toronto, where they will face each other for a place in Sunday's final.
+> "Rafael Nadal and Andy Murray are both through to the semifinals of the Rogers Cup in Toronto, where they will face each other for a place in Sunday's final."

 Since the document date is Aug 8th 2010 which was a Tuesday, the Sunday referred to in this text is Aug 15th 2010.
 The output of the correct temporal resolution for this example can be seen in the entity output in the standoff section of the `172172.out.xml` file: